How Long will my Money Last in Retirement

 How Guaranteed Income Can Extend Retirement Longevity

-This is why many retirees use guaranteed income to cover baseline expenses such as housing, utilities, and food.
-Remaining assets are then used for lifestyle spending, travel, and legacy goals.
+Many retirees use guaranteed income to cover baseline expenses such as housing, utilities, food, and insurance.
+Remaining assets are then used for lifestyle spending, travel, gifting, and legacy goals.
 The result is often greater confidence and fewer forced decisions.

 The Role Bonus Annuities Can Play in Income Planning

-Bonus annuities are designed to enhance income calculations by adding upfront credits or income-related enhancements, depending on the structure.
-While they are not appropriate for every situation, they can improve future income math when time horizons and withdrawal goals align.
+Bonus annuities are designed to enhance income calculations by adding upfront credits or income-related enhancements, depending on how the product is structured.
+They are not appropriate for every situation, but they can improve future income math when time horizons and withdrawal goals align.

-The key is understanding what the bonus applies to and how income is calculated.
+The most important detail is understanding what the bonus applies to and how income is calculated.
+Some bonuses apply to a benefit base used for income calculations rather than to cash value.
+Some are designed primarily to support future income rather than short-term liquidity.
+That’s why clarity matters.
 When used properly, bonus strategies can strengthen guaranteed income without increasing market exposure.

 Stress-Testing Your Retirement Plan